Eric Bana: 1998–2004: Hollywood breakthrough

 In 1997, despite his inexperience with dramatic roles, Bana was approached by director Andrew Dominik to appear in the film Chopper (2000), a biographical film based on the life of infamous Australian criminal Chopper Read.
 Dominik had been working on the project for five years, but was unable to find an actor to portray Read.
 Only after Read himself suggested Bana, having seen him perform a skit on television, did Dominik consider him for the part.

 For the role, Bana shaved his head, gained 30 lb, and spent two days with Read to perfect his mimicry.
 During filming, he arrived on set at 4 am and spent five hours being covered in Read's trademark tattoos.
 In spite of the film's limited release outside of Australia, Bana's performance received positive reviews.
 American film critic Roger Ebert complimented Bana, stating that "in a comedian named Eric Bana the filmmakers have found, I think, a future star [...]
 He has a quality no acting school can teach you and few actors can match.
 You cannot look away from him".
-Chopper was a critical and financial success in Australia, and was nominated for Best Film at the Australian Film Institute Awards in 2001.
+Chopper was a critical and financial success in Australia, and was nominated for Best Film at the Australian Film Institute Awards in 2000.
 Bana's performance won the Australian Film Institute Award for Best Actor.

 In 2001, director Ridley Scott cast Bana as an American soldier in the film Black Hawk Down (2001).
 Scott, with a recommendation from Russell Crowe and impressed by Bana's performance in Chopper, did not require him to audition.
-In the film, he played Sergeant First Class Norm "Hoot" Hooten, an elite Delta Force soldier, who fights his way out of a battle in Mogadishu, Somalia, after a mission to capture two top lieutenants of a renegade warlord goes awry.
+In the film, he played Sergeant First Class Norm "Hoot" Hooten, an elite Delta Force soldier, who fights his way out of a battle in Mogadishu in Somalia after a mission to capture two top lieutenants of a renegade warlord goes awry.
 Bana shed the weight he had gained for Chopper and began an exercise regimen months before filming began.
 He also trained with Delta Force operators at Fort Bragg, learning to fire weapons and clear rooms.
 Between 2000 and 2001, Bana played Joe Sabatini in Something in the Air, an Australian soap opera set in a small town.
 After two seasons, Bana left the show to focus on his Hollywood career.